 Come celebrate all BWAM has accomplished for better biking and walking since our founding in January, 2007!
 This year’s annual meeting Friday, January 23, 2015 from 6:00-9:00 (or so) in the Runners Edge basement meeting room, combines good food and drink with lots of socializing not only with BWAM members but with some special guests who play important roles in active transportation:

-- Keynote Speaker – Nick Kaufman, 2015 President, Missoula Chamber of Commerce
+- Keynote Speaker – Nick Kaufman, Vice president and Principal Planner -WGM Group, Chairman of the Board of Directors, Missoula Chamber of Commerce

 - Missoula Parks & Recreation Director Donna Gaukler and Missoula County Parks and Trails Manager Lisa Moisey will provide an update on parks & trails.